jangorecki/jangorecki.github.io/_posts/2015-12-11-Solve-common-R-problems-efficiently-with-data.table.md

 | 49|             112|How can 2 strings be concatenated in R                       |                        |
 | 50|             112|How to organize large R programs?                            |                        |

 Below are the chosen answers where data.table can be applied.
 Each one supplied with the usage and timing copied from the linked answer.
-Follow the answer link if you want to see full reproducible example.
+Click on the question title to view SO question or follow the answer link for a reproducible example and benchmark details.

 ### [How to sort a dataframe by column(s)?](http://stackoverflow.com/q/1296646/2490497)